ivw/ezmode-vscode/data/EzModeTutorial.md

 ## Multiple cursors

-Press `0` to add the next occurrence of the current selection to the selection.
+Press `0` to add the next match of the current selection.
-Press `9` to undo the last added selection.
+Press `9` to remove the last added cursor.

 ```
 Exercise: Change every 0 to a 1: 0 0 0 0 0